udevsio/DevOps-Bootcamp/README.md

   - 1.2 After completion of all tasks create pull request
 2. Linux (Each output should be redirected to username_output.txt)
   - 2.1 What is absolute and relative path?
+    -- Absolute path is the path from the root of the file system and relative path is the path from the current directory.
   - 2.2 Path to git repo you have cloned earlier
   - 2.3 uname, what is it and how we can use it?
       - 2.3.1 What is version of kernel?